gitkraken/vscode-gitlens/README.md

   <img src="images/docs/terminal-links.gif" alt="Terminal Links" />
 </p>

-- Adds auto-links for branches, tags, and commit ranges in the integrated terminal to quickly explore their commit history
+- Adds autolinks for branches, tags, and commit ranges in the integrated terminal to quickly explore their commit history
-- Adds auto-links for commits in the integrated terminal to quickly explore the commit and take action upon it
+- Adds autolinks for commits in the integrated terminal to quickly explore the commit and take action upon it

 ## Remote Provider Integrations [#](#remote-provider-integrations- 'Remote Provider Integrations')

 GitLens provides rich integrations with many remote providers, including GitHub, GitHub Enterprise, GitLab, Bitbucket, Bitbucket Server, Azure DevOps.
 You can also define [custom remote providers](#custom-remotes-settings 'Jump to the Custom Remotes settings') or [remote providers with custom domains](#custom-remotes-settings 'Jump to the Custom Remotes settings') as well.

-Basic integrations provide issue and pull request auto-linking, while richer integrations (e.g. GitHub) can provide rich hover information provided for auto-linked issues and pull requests, and associate pull requests with branches and commits.
+Basic integrations provide issue and pull request auto-linking, while richer integrations (e.g. GitHub) can provide rich hover information provided for auto-linked issues and pull requests, associate pull requests with branches and commits, and provide avatars.

 Additionally, these integrations provide commands to copy the url of or open, files, commits, branches, and the repository on the remote provider.